 The Emergency Management Team Lead (EMTL) will be the most senior operations manager present at the site where the emergency is declared.
-When both sites ERT resources are utilized, both command centres shall be established, with control provided by the most senior operations manager(EMTL).
+When both sites ERT resources are utilized, both command centres shall be established, with control provided by the most senior operations manager (EMTL).
 During a Level I Code 1, a trained management representative may assume the role of the EMTL.

-- The EMTL will ensure coordination of ERT support systems from the MCC. - Upon being notified of a Code 1 or a Level II or III emergency by the IC or Security, the EMTL will initiate activities in the MCC and assess the situation based on current information from the IC. - Activate the MCC system and escalate according to severity of incident. - Coordinate all activities in the MCC.
-In the event the EMTL leaves the MCC, the EMTL will designate an individual to coordinate the MCC, notifying the IC. - Ensure that the appropriate area manager(s) has been notified. - Appoint a Muster Station Coordinator to conduct a roll call of all evacuated personnel. - Advise the IC of the number of missing personnel and the room number or area of their last known location. - Dispatch the medical personnel when requested by the IC. - Provide internal notification as applicable based on the level of emergency. - Notify the Corporate Emergency Management Team (CEMT) representative for Level II or III emergencies. - Provide regular updates to the CEMT throughout the response effort, up to and including external agencies (RCMP, Government agencies, etc.) coming to site to perform investigations related to the incident. - Provide instruction to ensure that appropriate External Resources are notified. - Receive information from the IC and ensure appropriate resources are made available. - Ensure at least one Log Keeper, preferably two, is or are present in the MCC at all times to maintain a log of all events, actions and outcomes.
+- The EMTL will ensure coordination of ERT support systems from the ICC. - Upon being notified of a Code 1 or a Level II or III emergency by the IC or Security, the EMTL will initiate activities in the ICC and assess the situation based on current information from the IC. - Activate the ICC system and escalate according to severity of incident. - Coordinate all activities in the ICC.
+In the event the EMTL leaves the ICC, the EMTL will designate an individual to coordinate the ICC, notifying the IC. - Ensure that the appropriate area manager(s) has been notified. - Appoint a Muster Station Coordinator to conduct a roll call of all evacuated personnel. - Advise the IC of the number of missing personnel and the room number or area of their last known location. - Dispatch the medical personnel when requested by the IC. - Provide internal notification as applicable based on the level of emergency. - Advise IC on aspects of internal/external support as they are received. - Notify the Corporate Emergency Management Team (CEMT) representative for level II or III emergencies. - Provide regular updates to the CEMT throughout the response effort, up to and including external agencies (RCMP, Government agencies, etc.) coming to site to perform investigations related to the incident. - Provide instruction to ensure that appropriate External Resources are notified. - Receive information from the IC and ensure appropriate resources are made available. - Ensure at least one Log Keeper, preferably two, is or are present in the ICC at all times to maintain a log of all events, actions and outcomes.

-- Notify site personnel and CEMT of the "all clear". - Ensure the coordination and establishment of an emergency debriefing session. - Review MCC incident log and post-response incident report. - Post-incident debrief with IC. - Provide necessary information to Corporate Affairs for a media statement release if required.
+- Notify site personnel and CEMT of the "all clear". - Ensure the coordination and establishment of an emergency debriefing session. - Review ICC incident log and post-response incident report. - Post-incident debrief with IC. - Provide necessary information to Corporate Affairs for a media statement release if required.

-Oil Pollution Francesco Plan Issue Date: Sept.
-10, 2018 Page 36 of Oil Pollution Emergency Plan Rev.: 5 59 Milne Inlet Fuel Storage Facility BAF-PH1-830-P16-0013
+† Baffinland Oil Pollution Emergency Plan Issue Date: May 10, 2019 Revision: 6 Page 35 of 66 Milne Inlet Fuel Storage Facility BAF-PH1-830-P16-0013